elavia/coupled_bem_acoustic/README.md

 # Coupled BEM acoustic

-This code provides an implementation for the acoustic scattering problem of two penetrable scatterers under a BEM philosophy, using planar triangular meshes.
+This code provides an implementation to address the acoustic scattering problem of two penetrable scatterers under a BEM philosophy, using planar triangular meshes.
 Tested under Julia 1.1.
 Details from the theoretical formulation are in the work: